Tandysony/ES6-with-Real-World-Applications/Built-ins/18-sets.md

 ## How to Create a Set

 There’s a couple of different ways to create a Set.
-The first way, is pretty straightforward, using the `Set()` keyword:
+The first way, is pretty straightforward, use `new Set()`:

 ```js
 const games = new Set();